bglindner/SourceApp/README.md

 Spike-in mesocosms were constructed for benchmarking the performance of SourceApp in simulated fecal contamination events.
 This data can be found in two different BioProjects at NCBI: PRJNA1092107 (spike-in slurries) and PRJNA1161616 (mesocosms).
 These data are fully described in the SourceApp publication and are available for users to benchmark SourceApp's performance with their own genome databases or reproduce the results we report.

-Note: this data is still embargo'd but will be available soon!

 # Citations